-If you don't have your copy of the Provider/Pharmacy Directory, you can request a copy from Member Services.
+If you don't have your copy of the Provider/Pharmacy Directory, you can request a copy (electronically or in hard copy form) from Member Services.
+Request for hard copy Provider Directories will be mailed to you within three business days.